Blood Junkie

 Blood Junkie (originally filmed under the working title Rocky Trails) is a 2010 American independent comedy slasher film written and directed by Drew Rosas and starring Nick Sommer, Mike Johnson, Emily Treolo, and Sarah Luther.
-The film was released on May 20, 2010 in Milwaukee, Wisconsin and was later released on DVD through Troma Entertainment in 2011.
-The film follows a group of teenagers who go out into the woods to get high but end up getting killed one by one.
+The story follows a group of teenagers who go out into the woods to party, but end up getting killed one by one.

 Premise

 Several teenagers go out into the woods in order to have fun, drink alcohol, and smoke pot.
 While out there, Teddy (Mike Johnson) begins to tell the others stories about the old chemical plant.
 Years ago an explosion caused the closure of the plant and the body of the plant's night operator was never found.
 Teddy claims that he read in his grandfather's journal that there is a manbeast in the woods that would mutilate livestock.
 The group decides to travel to the old chemical plant to check it out, only to discover that there is something dangerous living there.